nopnop2002/esp32-idf-sqlite3/sd_spi/README.md

 # Sqlite3 SDSPI example
+Demo of using FATFS file system on SDSPI peripheral.
 Uses the SDSPI peripheral on ESP32 to retrieve from SQLite databases.

 # Changes from the original